-- Equip the student with the tools to communicate clearly and effectively; - Give the student a sense of preparedness by providing practical worship ministry experience; - Equip the student to integrate Christian principles into critical thinking and decision-making in one's personal and/or professional life; - Give the student a working knowledge of Biblical concepts of worship ministry to meet the needs of diverse audiences/targeted age groups and

-- organizational settings; - Equip the student to integrate a Biblical worldview into the practice of worship ministry and leadership; - Give the student an understanding of music theory and application within a worship ministry context; - Equip the student with an understanding of historical and Biblical models of worship ministry with their implications for the contemporary context.
+- Equip the student with the tools to communicate clearly and effectively. - Give the student a sense of preparedness by providing practical worship ministry experience. - Equip the student to integrate Christian principles into critical thinking and decision-making in one's personal and/or professional life. - Give the student a working knowledge of Biblical concepts of worship ministry to meet the needs of diverse audiences/targeted age groups and organizational settings. - Equip the student to integrate a Biblical worldview into the practice of worship ministry and leadership. - Give the student an understanding of music theory and application within a worship ministry context. - Equip the student with an understanding of historical and Biblical models of worship ministry with their implications for the contemporary context.

-Certificate in Worship Ministry (30 credit hours) Bible & Theology Electives (Complete any twelve credit hours)
+Certificate in Worship Ministry (31 credit hours) Bible & Theology Electives (Complete ENG 107 plus any twelve credit hours)

 Class Course Name Credit Hours

+ENG 107 Undergraduate New Student Orientation 1

 BIB 100 Destiny and Calling 3

 BIB 101 Old Testament Survey 3

 BIB 103 New Testament Survey 3

 BIB 104 Hermeneutics 3

 BIB 201 Writings of John 3

 THE 101 Introduction to Theology 3

 THE 301 Kingdom of God

-Total Credit Hours : 12
+Total Credit Hours: 13